When it comes to the best carry on backpack, there are a few things you need to know…

 Is the Tortuga Outbreaker the best bag for you?

-Out of all the carry ons we’ve reviewed, this one has far and away the most packing power.
-Because of it’s square-like design, it’s almost shocking how much stuff you can pack in this bag.
-While you might have to check this bag every now and then, if you are an international traveler looking for ONE carry on – this is literally the last purchase you’ll ever need to make.
+Out of all the carry-ons we’ve reviewed, this one has far and away the most packing power.
+Because of its square-like design, it’s almost shocking how much stuff you can pack in this bag.
+While you might have to check this bag every now and then if you are an international traveller looking for ONE carry on – this is literally the last purchase you’ll ever need to make.

 Osprey Sojourn (45 liter) – Best Suitcase Backpack Hybrid

 The Osprey Sojourn is truly a one of a kind product.
-1/2 backpack, 1/2 luggage, the Sojourn is the best of both worlds and is truly and incredible bag… for the right person.
+1/2 backpack, 1/2 luggage, the Sojourn is the best of both worlds and is truly an incredible bag… for the right person.

-The most important thing to realize is this – this is a rolling suitcase FIRST, and a backpack as a very, very, very far second.
+The most important thing to realise is this – this is a rolling suitcase FIRST, and a backpack as a very, very, very far second.
+It’s got hidden backpack straps that can be unzipped and put into action whenever needed.

 If you are looking for a backpack – look elsewhere.
 While the Sojourn’s backpack feature is well designed, it’s only meant to be used when you need it.
-If you are looking for a backpack, the Sojourn’s wheel system is giving you additional weight that your back will not appreciate it.
-Use the backpack feature, but do so sparingly.
+If you are looking for a backpack, the Sojourn’s wheel system is giving you additional weight that your back will not appreciate.
+Use the backpack straps, but do so sparingly.
 This baby is meant to roll 90% of the time.

 But!
 If you are looking for a rolling suitcase – this could be the bag of your dreams!

-While the 45 liters might be a bit big for some budget airlines, you should be good to take the Sojourn as a carry on on most of your flights.
+While the 45 litres might be a bit big for some budget airlines, you should be good to take the Sojourn as a carry on on most of your flights.
+However, that means that one bag travel is easy with this bad boy, especially if you throw in a few packing cubes for organisation.
+If it does go in the hold, then it’s got lockable zippers to keep your gear safe.

 Still not sold?
 Check out our monster guide to the Osprey Sojourn.